ferdenzel008/Pipetrends/docs/readme.md

    The dashboard.ipynb notebook acts as the central workflow for this project.
 It:

-   - Connects to the local database using SQLAlchemy to retrieve trend data,
+   - Connects to the local PostgreSQL database using SQLAlchemy to retrieve trend data,
    - Processes and cleans the data with pandas,
    - Generates visualizations with matplotlib (and supporting libraries),
    - Exports the resulting charts and word clouds into the notebooks/outputs/ folder for reporting and presentation.